On this page we have attempted to answer all the most common questions that we get asked about buying and owning a holiday caravan.

 Can I rent out my caravan?

-Renting is permitted, but is not encouraged, as we like our parks to be mainly owner occupied, which keeps them quiet, friendly and secure.
-We do not provide any letting service.
-You will have to arrange your own letting, and your tenants must be well behaved and obey the park rules.
+Renting is not permitted, as we like our parks to remain owner occupied, which keeps them quieter, friendlier and more secure.
+Occasional lending to friends and family is permitted.
+Your visitors must be well behaved and obey the park rules.